boltops-tools/lono/lib/lono/help/completion.md

 ## Examples

   lono completion
-  lono completion hello
+  lono completion cfn
-  lono completion hello name
+  lono completion cfn create

 To enable, TAB auto-completion add the following to your profile: